Ken Sutcliffe: Awards and honours

 Sutcliffe was awarded the Medal of the Order of Australia (OAM) in the 2019 Queen's Birthday Honours for "service to the broadcast media, particularly to television".

 Other media

-Memoirs

 Sutcliffe published a book of memoirs in 2009, The Wide World of Ken Sutcliffe.

-The Twelfth Man

 He was a featured character in The Twelfth Man's comedy productions, with the story-line being that he was the most handsome of the WWOS and Commentary Team presenters — the "male model from Mudgee", sighed over by the wives of Richie Benaud and Max Walker.
 Sutcliffe (his main rival) is kidnapped by Walker as the latter tries to rejoin the Commentary Team.
 The only voice Billy Birmingham did not do himself was that of Sutcliffe — it was Sutcliffe himself who voiced his character.